noodle71/bluebird-promises-example/README.md

 $ npm install
 ```

-Then launch index.html in your browser
+Then("launch index.html in your browser")
 ---